Priestley-Centre/Near_term_warming/README.md

 # FaIR code

-Code to setup and run FaIR simulations.
+Code to setup and run FaIR simulations (see description of these simulations below).

 # FaIR data